Superior Stateroom Deck 3

 In Miyama, there remain many thatched houses surrounded by beautiful mountains and streams.
 The scenery is one of a typical Japanese farm village that was once seen everywhere in Japan and has become very rare today.
 The area is now a Traditional Architecture Preservation Area.
 Some of the houses are still lived in by locals, some are turned into a small museum.

-First, you will visit the Miyama Folklore Museum.
+You will visit the Miyama Folklore Museum.
 Step inside a traditional thatched roof house to see how life was in the old days in the Kyoto countryside.
 On the premises, there are approximately 200 items on display such as traditional farming devices and so on gathered from the local area.

 Your next stop will be the Little Indigo Museum.
 Established in 2005 by Hiroyuki Shindo, it is an Indigo studio with a collection of indigo-dyed textiles.
 Also, there is a gallery with Shindo’s Indigo pieces.
 He has been creating indigo pieces in Miyama since 1981, and his works have been exhibited in Japan and abroad.
 The museum building is a village house built in 1796 during the Edo period.
 The characteristic roof with seven pairs of saddles indicates that this house was once lived in by a village headman.
 There is a museum shop, giving you the opportunity to purchase your favourite small indigo-dyed pieces.